What is a busker?

 Appropriate for all ages, Busker Fest will thrill audiences with musicians, dancers, hula-hoopers, jugglers, and comedy.
 This event is free and open to the public.
 Performers will accept donations.

-Busker Fest is a free festival, a production of the Salt Lake City Arts Council
+Busker Fest is a free festival, a Primrose Productions event in partnership with the Salt Lake City Arts Council.

 Beer, wine and cocktails will be served at McCarthey Plaza during Busker Fest.
 Please bring your ID if you wish to imbibe.

-Monsieur Crepes and Cup Bop will be on site serving food during the event.
 Block 70 has a great variety of restaurants for visitors to try.
-Right on Regent Street, Pretty Bird, Fireside and Last Course will be open to fill your belly.
+Right on Regent Street, Pretty Bird, Honest Eatery, Maize, Fireside and Last Course will be open to fill your belly.

 Busker Fest is ADA accessible.
 Restrooms are located inside the Eccles Theater with appropriate access.
 Drop off zone is at 100 S and Regent.
 For questions or comments, please contact Kim (text or call) 801-509-1208.